-Getting one of the most popular video streaming services out there on Nintendo Switch should be a no-brainer.
-Yet, many people have problems getting Netflix to work on Nintendo Switch.
+Nowadays, the hypothesis of having one of the most popular video streaming services out there on Nintendo Switch should be a no-brainer, still, many people have problems getting Netflix to work on Nintendo Switch.
 If you’re one of them, you definitely should read this tutorial.
 Here’s how to watch Netflix on Nintendo Switch.

 Netflix is a streaming king, counting on 209 million subscribers worldwide.
 With acclaimed shows like The Queen’s Gambit, Halston, The Witcher (returning this fall), or Bridgerton, and series like The Serpent, it’s no wonder Netflix manages to attract and keep subscribers.
 Especially since their streaming services can be enjoyed on mobile, TV, laptop or PC and even gaming consoles.
 However, the Netflix app seems to be missing from Nintendo Switch, having been present in previous years on Nintendo e-shop.

 Short answer?
 Yes.
 But keep reading this to find out how to watch Netflix on Nintendo Switch.
 Streaming Netflix on the most popular gaming console from Nintendo is definitely in the cards, although it’s not accessible through the official e-shop or the built-in web browser.